Three Minute Thesis

 Three Minute Thesis Competition at OHSU

-During Research Week 2014, OHSU will hold its second annual Three Minute Thesis Competition for graduate students.
+During Research Week 2017, OHSU will hold its fifth annual Three Minute Thesis Competition for graduate students.
 3MT® is an academic competition developed by the University of Queensland, Australia.
-The exercise develops academic, presentation, and research communication skills as students explain their research in three minutes in a langugage appropriate to an intelligent but non-specialist audience.
+The exercise develops academic, presentation, and research communication skills as students explain their research in three minutes in a language appropriate to an intelligent but non-specialist audience.
 Any student enrolled in an OHSU graduate program may participate.
-View examples of 3MT presentations or search "3MT" on YouTube.

 - Presentations are limited to three minutes maximum and competitors exceeding three minutes are disqualified.

 - Presentations are to be spoken word (e.g., no poems, raps, or songs).

 - A single, static PowerPoint slide is permitted (no slide transitions, animations, or movement of any description, the slide is to be presented from the beginning of oration).

 - No additional electronic media (e.g., sound or audio files) or props are permitted.

 - Presentations are considered to have commenced when a presenter starts their presentation through movement or speech.

 - Presentations will be judged by a panel of faculty and non-faculty.